 Q12.
-Try increasing the Expect threshold for your blasts search (e.g. to 2000).
+Try increasing the Expect threshold for your blasts search.
 What new hits were reported?
 What about their alignment statistics?
 Do you trust these matches?
-Did you find myoglobin?

 Many useful 'rules of thumb' are expressed in terms of precent identity.
 If two proteins have more than 45% identical residues in their optimal alignment they typically have very similar structures and are likely to have a similar function.
 If two proteins have more than 25% identical residues (but less than 45% identity), they are likely to have a similar general folding pattern.
 Note that we will expand on the basis of this important sequence > structure > function relationship in a subsequent class unit.